ASFHyP3/hyp3/README.md

     --parameter-overrides TemplateBucketName=<template-bucket>
 ```

-Once the `github-actions` IAM user has been created, you can create a set of AWS
+Once the `github-actions` IAM user has been created, you can create an AWS access key for that user,
-Access Keys for that user, which can be used to deploy HyP3 via CI/CD tooling.
+which we will use to deploy HyP3 via CI/CD tooling:

-Go to AWS console -> IAM -> Users -> github-actions -> security credentials tab -> "create access key".
+1. Go to AWS console -> IAM -> Users -> github-actions -> security credentials tab -> "create access key".
-Store the access key ID and secret access key using your team's password manager.
+2. Store the access key ID and secret access key using your team's password manager.
 </details>

 <details>
-<summary>JPL: Setup Roles as Code and Request a service user</summary>
+<summary>JPL: Set up roles-as-code and request a service user</summary>

 ##### Roles-as-code for JPL accounts

 JPL restricts developers from creating IAM roles or policies inside their AWS commercial cloud accounts.
 However, HyP3 can be deployed into a JPL managed AWS commercial account as long as JPL's `roles-as-code`
-tooling is provided in the account and in same region as the deployment.
+tooling is provided in the account and in the same region as the deployment.
 Currently, the only
 regions supported are `us-west-1`, `us-west-2`, `us-east-1`, and `us-east-2`.

 To request `roles-as-code` tooling be deployed in a JPL account, open a